 In the spirit of our mission to serve together in the spirit of the Gospel as a compassionate and transforming healing presence within our communities, Mercy Health System is committed to providing healthcare services to all patients based on medical necessity.

-For patients who require financial assistance or who experience temporary financial hardship, Mercy Health System offers financial support, including short-term and long-term payment arrangements, and discounted care.
+For patients who require financial assistance or who are experiencing temporary financial hardship, Mercy Health System offers several assistance and payment options, including charity and discounted care, short term and long term payment plans and online patient portal payment capabilities.

 Mercy Health System extends discounts to all uninsured patients who receive medically necessary services.
 Uninsured discount amounts are based on Federal Poverty Income guidelines.
 All medically necessary services provided to uninsured patients quality for uninsured discounts.
 The discount is also available to patients whose financial situation normally would not otherwise qualify them for discounts.